uptrace/uptrace-php/example/otlp-traces/README.md

-# OpenTelemetry PHP metrics example for Uptrace
+# OpenTelemetry PHP traces example for Uptrace

 This example demonstrates how to export OpenTelemetry Metrics to Uptrace using OTLP HTTP exporter.